JoseNoriegaa/react-native-netpay/README.md

 # react-native-netpay

-A React Native Wrapper for NetPay SDK
+A React Native Wrapper for NetPay SDK.

+> Note: This library only supports Android for now.

 ## Installation